Qualitative Analysis of certain Reaction-Diffusion Systems of the FitzHugh-Nagumo type: Concluding remarks and Perspectives

-In this article, we have studied a few RD systems with a cubic nonlinearity, which arise from a Neuroscience context.
-As we have discussed, they find their biological motivation goes back to the Hodgkin-Hoxley RD model and the oscillatory and excitability properties highlighted by the FitzHugh-Nagumo.
-Particularly, we have considered a nonhomogeneous FHN type system as simple as possible.
-The inhomogeneity is introduced with a $c$ depending upon the space variable $x$.
-This dependance allows to take advantage of both excitatory and oscillatory property wthin the single PDE.
-Note that, the $c$ of $x$ may stand for the level of excitability at the point $x$.
-The first application is obviously to provide a model for propagaation in a single neuron, as was the HH model.
-It also provides a model for electrical wave propagation along excitable tissue.
-It also provides a simple way to introduce anysotropy in models, which is an important characteristic in real applications.
-We want emphasize here, that these last years, RD FHN systems have been used to model the electrical activity in heart.
-Spirals and patterns have been identified as a cause of tachycardia and fibrillation.
-RD systems have been used to developp techniques of low voltage fields to defibrillate the heart.
-This points out how a better knowledge of the qualitative dynamics of excitable RD systems would be useful in applications.
+In this article, we studied a few RD systems with a cubic nonlinearity arising from a Neuroscience context.
+We provided significant theoretical and numerical qualitative analysis of such infinite-dimensional systems highlighting dynamics arising under the stable regime and near Hopf-Bifurcations.
+We also emphasized the dependence on initial conditions.
+As for the nature of the solutions observed, our work relates with previous studies on traveling waves.
+Our approach is however different by may aspects as this was discussed in introduction.
+As for the biological motivation, it goes back to the HH RD model and the oscillatory and excitability properties featured in the FitzHugh-Nagumo model.
+Our first contribution was to consider a non-homogeneous FHN model (Nh-FHN) as simple as possible.
+We introduced the inhomogeneity with a function $c$ depending upon the space variable $x$.
+This dependence allows to introduce both excitable and oscillatory properties within the single PDE.
+Note that in this context, the function $c(x)$ indicates the degree of excitability at the point $x$.
+Naturally, an immediate application is to provide a model for propagation of waves trough the axon of a single neuron, as this was the case in the original HH model.
+More generally, Nh-FHN is a model for electrical wave propagation along excitable tissue.
+It is worth noting that RD excitable systems derivated from FHN type systems have played an important role to model the electrical activity in heart.
+Spirals, scroll-waves and patterns have been used to characterize arrhythmias; see for example \cites{Maj2011,Pra2015,Prav2021} and references therein cited.
+There is also a large literature about numerical models used to develop techniques of low voltage fields to induce defibrillation.
+Those are based on RD ionic current models, see for example \cites{Are2007,Tra2014}.
+The study of waves, spirals and patterns of electrical cortical activity has also been a very active field of research this recent years, see for example \cites{Mul2018,Mey2022}.
+In this context, a better knowledge of the underlying mathematical mechanisms from which waves arise appears to be relevant.
+Here, we illustrated for example how waves may or may not exist depending on the initial conditions.
+Other simulations not illustrated here show also that the size of the domain an the diffusivity has an impact on the qualitative dynamics of the observed waves.
+In forthcoming articles, we plan to investigate further these phenomena.
+This includes the comparison between the solutions observed for the full PDE and finite dimensional solutions, a systematic description of the qualitative dynamics of the observed waves and how the results provided here extend to higher space dimensions.